Katie Robinson: Brighton & Hove Albion

 On 13 July 2020, Robinson joined Brighton & Hove Albion, signing her first professional contract in the process.
 In September 2020, Robinson sustained an anterior cruciate ligament injury during training.
 This meant that she missed the rest of the 2020–21 season.
 She went on loan to Charlton Athletic during her recovery.
 In the 2022–23 season for Brighton, she contributed four goals and six assists.

 On 13 June 2024, it was announced that Robinson would leave Brighton when her contract expires at the end of June 2024.

 Aston Villa

 On 15 July 2024, Robinson signed for Aston Villa on a two-year deal.

-Loan to Everton

-On 16 June 2025, Robinson was announced at Everton on loan.
+On 16 June 2025, Robinson signed for Everton on loan.
+She made 12 appearances for the club across all competitions before returning to Aston Villa in January 2026.

+Return to Bristol City

+On 8 January 2026, it was announced that Robinson had re-signed for Bristol City on a two and a half year contract.

 International career

 Youth career

 Robinson made her England under-17 debut on 19 September 2018 as a substitution for during 2019 Under-17 Championship qualification, scoring England's third goal in a 6–0 win against Moldova in Chișinău.
 On 22 September 2018, she scored another two goals in the competition in the 7–0 victory over Azerbaijan.
 In May 2019, during the group stages of the 2019 U17 Championship, Robinson scored the winning goal in a 2–1 victory against Austria, followed by the opening goal against the Netherlands to help secure a 2–0 win.

 On 30 November 2023, one year after her senior debut, Robinson scored for the England under-23 team against France in the inaugural European League 2023–24 season.